Moris299/SimplePHPWeather/README.md

 # PHPsimpleWeather
-The simplest way to get current the weather in PHP
+The simplest way to get current weather in PHP
 Weather data from OpenWeatherMap.org API.
 Script writen in OOP PHP.